efahugler/javascript-challenge/README.md

 Make sure you have a column for date/time, city, state, country, shape, and comment at the very least.

 Use a date form in your HTML document and write JavaScript code that will listen for events and search through the date/time column to find rows that match user input.

+## Level 2: Multiple Search Categories (Optional)

+Complete all of Level 1 criteria.

+Using multiple input tags and/or select dropdowns, write JavaScript code so the user can to set multiple filters and search for UFO sightings using the following criteria based on the table columns:

+date/time
+city
+state
+country
+shape
 Good luck!

 # FINAL RESULTS
+Hereby I post the final results of my HMTL:

 ![image](https://user-images.githubusercontent.com/75512037/115798783-abf33300-a39c-11eb-93c6-c476a08794f4.png)